-I have probably had more problems than most people with my makeup turning orange because I tend, for financial reasons, to gravitate towards cheaper brands of cosmetics.
-However, some of the mistakes I have made—and learned from! – can cause problems whether you’re using top-notch brands or drugstore varieties of makeup.
+I have probably had more problems than most people with my makeup turning orange because I tend, for financial reasons, to gravitate toward cheaper brands of cosmetics.
+However, some of the mistakes I have made—and learned from—can cause problems whether you’re using top-notch brands or drugstore varieties of makeup.

 I am not a makeup artist.
 I have learned through trial and error.
 I cannot promise that I will solve all your color problems.
 But these tips should at least decrease your chance of looking like an Oompa-Loompa.

 Take breaks between applying each product before moving on to the next.
-I put on my moisturizing foundation and then I put on my lip gloss before applying the concealer.
+I put on my moisturizing foundation, and then I put on my lip gloss before applying the concealer.
 Likewise, you can start to work on your eye makeup in between layers too.
-This way it will not slow your routine down horribly, but will give your foundation or primer a chance to dry.
+This way, it will not slow your routine down horribly, but it will give your foundation or primer a chance to dry.

 I primarily use Covergirl Pressed Powder.
 But I have also used other similar brands as well as minerals and other finishing/setting products.
 This next tip applies to any powdery makeup.

-My final tip is something which depends largely on your skin type.
+My final tip is something that depends largely on your skin type.
 I have a tendency to get a little dry, depending on the season of the year.
 I started noticing that my makeup—particularly the powder—was settling in my dry skin and making me look orange and cracked.
 I solved this by regularly using a moisturizer.
 Mine is a foundation, but you can use anything that agrees with your skin.

 © 2013 LastRoseofSummer2